 - Color Options: Unit is black, black or cheetah print options for run surface (running surface is replaceable)

-One Fast Cat is a great entry-level wheel that has been around for a few years.
+The One Fast Cat exercise Wheel is a great entry-level wheel that has been around for a few years.
 This company began as a Kickstarter, and through meticulous research and prototype development, they’ve created a well-tested and durable product, with many positive reviews.
 Assembly is straightforward, and if you have any issues, there are quite a few assembly videos on the website and more to be found on YouTube.

 Many users report that multiple cat households have had great success with this wheel – if one kitty takes to it, it seems to inspire the others.
 The website has 600+ reviews, so you can get a good idea of what you’re getting into before you order.